lndecastro/Teaching_with_AI/TaLwAI/Module5_ClassDelivery.md

 Produce Q&A for the subject of the paper.

 **Use Case 5 — Video Overview**
-Create a video overview of the paper below that summarizes the history of AI and analyze for consistency and timeline accuracy.
+Create a video overview of one or more documents.
+Example: the paper below summarizes the history of AI.
+Create a video overview using NotebookLM and analyze for consistency and timeline accuracy.
 [Paper_History_of_AI](./Data/HistoryofAI.pdf) <br>

 ### Tool 3: ChatGPT